How to Tell If Your Child Is Just a Normal Teenager or Is Struggling with Depression?

 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

-Symptoms of depression and signs to look for include:
+Symptoms of depression and what to look for include:

 • Child feels sad